csete/qtmm/README.txt

 3. Future plans

-Qtmm was conceived as a small experiment to test integration of multimon source code into Qt application before doing it on a larger scale.
+Qtmm was conceived as a small experiment to test integration of multimon source code into Qt application before doing it in gqrx.
 I do not plan to do any active development of the application besides bringing it to a usable and stable form.